Cambrian-gg/scratch-gui/CAMBRIAN_CHANGELOG.md

 - CambrianHOC that helps us communicate between the editor and the extension.
 In the extension we have access only to the runtime.
 We put an object runtime.cambrian and in it we store the projectId and the decksHost that we need for the load project block in the extension
 - Keeping the costumes in sync with the cards, when cards are added, removed and refreshed from the server.
 - Adding the autocomplete all button
+- Listening for events over websocker on the decks:ai_generation_steam.
+Updating the cards when receiving an event

 ## [c-0.4.2] 2022-12-16